 What's wrong? -I'm mad because there are too many paintings in the Louvre.
 I've lived in Paris for three months and I still haven't seen everything!

-If you’ve been following the latest drama series on Yabla French, Plus belle la vie, you know that Zoé has been fighting to prove her father Stéphane’s innocence after he was identified as a murder suspect.
-In the most recent episode, Stéphane asks Zoé how she’s holding up when she comes to visit him in prison:
+In the French drama series Plus belle la vie the character Zoé has been fighting to prove her father Stéphane’s innocence after he was identified as a murder suspect.
+In one episode Stéphane asks Zoé how she’s holding up when she comes to visit him in prison:

 Comment tu te sens? -Pas terrible.
 Je sais que c'est pas toi qui as fait ça.